Workers’ Compensation Insurance in Connecticut

 Who needs workers’ comp insurance in Connecticut?

-Connecticut businesses with employees are required to provide workers’ compensation benefits.
+Connecticut businesses with employees are required to provide workers’ compensation insurance benefits.
 This policy covers the cost of medical care for job-related injuries, and provides death benefits in the event of an employee fatality.

 If you’re a business owner, member of an LLC, corporate officer, partner in a partnership, sole proprietor, or independent contractor, you’re not required to have workers’ compensation coverage.